Astaxanthin: A Powerful Antioxidant for Sun Protection and More

 Astaxanthin (Astaxanthin) is the most potent antioxidant known to date.
 Belonging to the carotenoid family, like β-carotene and lycopene, it has a unique chemical structure that can neutralize free radicals 500 times more effectively than other carotenoids.
 Natural astaxanthin is produced by a microscopic algae called Haematococcus pluvialis to protect itself from oxidative stress conditions.

 The most efficient and safe natural source of astaxanthin is dietary supplements that contain the whole Haematococcus algae, which includes a variety of beneficial compounds.
+For a broader view across supplements relevant to gut conditions, see our overview of dietary supplements and IBD.

 Scientific studies have shown that taking astaxanthin can be beneficial for the body in various ways: